ElBrewster/studyCards/questionsData/network.md

   This pattern

 - What is CORS?
   Cross-Origin Resource Sharing is an HTTP-header based mechanism that allows a server to indicate any origins other than its own from which a browser should permit loading resources.
 CORS uses a mechanism where browsers make a "preflight" request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.
-In that preflight, the browser sends headers that indicate the HTTP method and headers that will be used in teh actual request.
-CORS is a security feature.
+In that preflight, the browser sends headers that indicate the HTTP method and headers that will be used in the actual request.
+CORS is a security feature providing HTTP access control.
   Same-origin requests are always allowed, Cross-origin requests are controlled by CORS.

+  The CORS standard works by adding new HTTP headers that let servers describe which origins are permitted to read that information from a web browser.